ibraAbuKaff/answer/README.md

 # answer
-One terminal command that fires search requests against your query in 7 Channels [Google, Stack Overflow, Medium, Reddit, Youtube, Bing, Wikipedia ] -  Very good tool for developers on a daily use
+One terminal command that fires search requests against your query in 7 Channels [Google, Stack Overflow, Medium, Reddit, Youtube, Bing, Wikipedia ] - useful tool for developers who prefer to search, when they are on their terminal screens

 It works for mac OSX, Linux, and Windows.